HectorKayman/fem-newsletter-sign-up-with-success-message/README.md

 - Kevin Powell on YouTube is always very helpful with his videos.
 - Jonas Schmedtman's JavaScript Mastery course has helped me a lot in understanding hte workings of JS.

+- Thanks to [Abdullah Alashhab](https://github.com/DoctorLoo) for the improvements.